-Despite being born into a repressive communist regime, Magdalena Cooney was destined to become a painter.
+Despite being born in Czechoslovakia, during repressive Communist regime, Magdalena Cooney was destined to become a painter.
 Growing up in a children’s puppet theatre, her parents provided a magical cocoon, creating an alternate world marked by whimsy, fantasy and larger-than-life characters.
-Self-taught Cooney credits her parents and their cadre of artist friends as her first and most important teachers.
+Self-taught Cooney credits her parents and their artist friends as her first and most important teachers.

 Not interested in shock value, Cooney says her paintings feel like home, a place in your heart that is precious and where you feel most like yourself.